Oliver Cromwell: Second Civil War & King's execution

-King tried and executed

 In December 1648, in an episode that became known as Pride's Purge, a troop of soldiers headed by Colonel Thomas Pride forcibly removed from the Long Parliament all those who were not supporters of the Grandees in the New Model Army and the Independents.
 Thus weakened, the remaining body of MPs, known as the Rump Parliament, agreed that Charles should be tried for treason.
 Cromwell was still in the north of England, dealing with Royalist resistance, when these events took place, but then returned to London.
 On the day after Pride's Purge, he became a determined supporter of those pushing for the King's trial and execution, believing that killing Charles was the only way to end the civil wars.
 Cromwell approved Thomas Brook's address to the House of Commons, which justified the trial and the King's execution on the basis of the Book of Numbers, chapter 35 and particularly verse 33 ("The land cannot be cleansed of the blood that is shed therein, but by the blood of him that shed it.").

 Charles's death warrant was signed by 59 of the trying court's members, including Cromwell (the third to sign it).
 Though it was not unprecedented, execution of the King, or regicide, was controversial, if for no other reason than the doctrine of the divine right of kings.
 Thus, even after a trial, it was difficult to get ordinary men to go along with it: "None of the officers charged with supervising the execution wanted to sign the order for the actual beheading, so they brought their dispute to Cromwell...Oliver seized a pen and scribbled out the order, and handed the pen to the second officer, Colonel Hacker who stooped to sign it.
 The execution could now proceed."
 Although Fairfax conspicuously refused to sign, Charles I was executed on 30 January 1649.